tytydraco/yessleep/out/The_Haunting_of_Craven_Moss_Manor.md

 The guide swallowed hard, his voice barely a rasp.
 "If we go in there… we might not come back."

 We stepped inside, the door groaning shut behind us.
-As the heavy sound echoed through the decaying halls, the temperature dropped, and the stench of rot hit them like a wall.
-Cold, damp air weighed on their lungs.
+As the heavy sound echoed through the decaying halls, the temperature dropped, and the stench of rot hit us like a wall.
+Cold, damp air weighed on our lungs.

 “Well, that isn’t ominous or nothing.”
 I joked, trying to lighten the mood.